CenturyLinkCloud/APIDocs/Webhooks/configuring-webhooks-and-consuming-notifications.md

 #### Test the Webhook

 1. Trigger an event in the platform that the Webhook will respond to.
-View the <a href="/api-docs/v2#webhooks-faq">Webhook FAQs</a> for a list of what platform events will trigger a Webhook notification.
+View the [Webhook FAQs](webhooks-faq.md) for a list of what platform events will trigger a Webhook notification.
 To get the **Account.Updated** Webhook configured above to fire, change an account setting such as the mailing address.
 <img src="https://t3n.zendesk.com/attachments/token/b8ydsawn5xsdanf/?name=webhookwalkthrough04.png" alt="webhookwalkthrough04.png" />

 2. Save the account change.
 Within seconds, the Webhook listener service should receive the notification message.
 In <a href="https://github.com/Tier3/Examples/tree/master/Tier3.WebHookListener">the sample application</a>, this information is pushed to the browser.
 Clicking on the updated account's name reveals both the full payload and a portion of the hashed signature value.